drufball/yosai/_drafts/intrigue.md

 She stared at him for moment, then nodded and dove into the spider filled tunnel.
 Moto hefted Keta over a shoulder and pulled out the shield snap with his free hand.
 He pulled it open and used it to hold off the snapping fangs as they stumbled forward.

 Keta got heavier.
-Moto looked up at the spider that had landed on the shapeling, unable to strike at it.
+Moto looked up and saw a spider that had landed on the shapeling.
 He watched as the the spider bit into Keta's side.

 "I got you!"
 A blast of wind ripped the spider off of Moto's back as Fumi came into view.
 She had the young boy thrown over her shoulders and was stepping forward methodically, clearing the path with blasts from her feet.